iml130/mod.sw.tp.ts/docs/install/install.md

 matplotlib
 fiwareobjectconverter==0.1.1
 lotlan-scheduler
+sqlalchemy
 ```

-In addition to that it also requires at the moment a rospy.
+In addition to that it also requires at the moment a ROS1 which includes rospy.